tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 You can think of the trade-off like this: do you want a problem solver that can solve lots of different problems *slowly*, or a single problem quickly?
+Often, a fast single-problem solver is more useful because it might be able to be re-used as part of the solution to a different problem.